OpitzLab/TACS_effects_single_neurons/README.md

 Further information about the cell dynamics can be found in [aberra2018biophysically].

 ## Software requirements
 The data were generated using NEURON environement 7.8.1  You can download this software here https://neuron.yale.edu/neuron/.
-For the analysis of the data, a custom matlab code was used.

 ## Data analysis
 NB: due to the large amount of data, the files for all neurons are not available on github.
-All the files required for the analysis are however available.
-Data were analyzed with a custom Matlab code.
+For the analysis of the data, a custom matlab code was used.

 ## Reference
 Please use the following reference: Tran et al., 2020.
 Effects of transcranial alternating current stimulation on spiking activity in computational models of single neocortical neurons.
 BioRxiv